 GBHC draws its historical material from more than 40 history books that were written during the late 1800s and early 1900s.
 While older source material has been used, it has been rewritten somewhat for modern audiences and combined with additional, newly-written material.

 The first unit in Year 1 begins with biblical history and ancient Egyptian history.
 The second unit jumps up to the Middle Ages and the Renaissance.
-The third unit shifts to U.S. history covering The French and Indian War up through the Revolutionary War.
+The third unit shifts to U.S. history covering the French and Indian War up through the Revolutionary War.
 The fourth unit broadens out to world history, covering selected events from the Victorian era up through the fall of communism.

 A Course Book is the heart of each course.
 It has bolded text with instructions for the parent, while normal text is to be read aloud to students.
 You also will use Student Explorer files that suit your children.
-There are four different levels to help differentiate assignments and make them age appropriate.
-The levels for Student Explorers are grades 1-3, grades 4-6, grades 7-9, and grades 10-12.
+There are four different levels of Student Explorers to help differentiate assignments and make them age-appropriate.
+The levels are grades 1-3, grades 4-6, grades 7-9, and grades 10-12.
 You will need to print out the Student Explorer for each student from a downloaded file and put it in a three-ring binder.
-Students in seventh grade and above will also compile a history notebook.)
+(Students in seventh grade and above will also compile a history notebook.)
 The Course Book shows when to use Student Explorers, play the games that are used with each course, participate in activities, work on long-term projects, etc.

 Year 2 differs slightly from Year 1.
 The book Maps and Images is used rather than a book of history stories.
 While the Course Book refers to the Keys of History Board Game, another game, Explorers and Settlers, is added the second year.
 If you have Keys of History, it can be used at the suggested time to review material learned last year.
-You can order Keys of History separately if you don’t already have it, but it isn’t essential for Year 2.
+(You can order Keys of History separately if you don’t already have it, but it isn’t essential for Year 2.)
 A timeline with stickers has been added beginning with Year 2.
 It includes some stickers for events from Year 1 that can be used as a form of review.

-With students up through fifth-grade level, you should be completing about two lessons per week, and one course per year.
-With older students, you should plan to complete about three lessons per week, which means that you would complete each course in about 20 weeks.
+With students up through fifth grade, you should complete about two lessons per week, and one course per year.
+With older students, you should plan to use about three lessons per week, which means that you would complete each course in about 20 weeks.

 The Course Books explain that students should cycle through the four courses again as they get older.
 They will encounter different assignments in their Student Explorers each time through.
 While I like the story approach to history, I think that more comprehensive coverage is vital somewhere along the line.
 Repetition is certainly useful, but I think it might be more productive to expand into other topics rather than repeat so extensively.
 I’d be most likely to use GBHC for grades one through eight, then switch to something else for high school.
 The publisher is aware of this issue, and they tell me that they are in the development and writing process for high school history courses that they plan to release in 2020 or 2021.
 The present program will remain available for families that prefer to do their history together as a family.
 The new high school history courses will be part of their own Green Leaf High School and will be what they recommend for high school students at that point.
 Those who want to stick with the present program should supplement for high schoolers to provide more comprehensive coverage.

 GBHC also reflects a conservative political outlook that shows up from time to time.
 On the publisher’s website it explains: “These history courses teach conservative principles such as limited government, keeping the power as close to the people as possible, self-reliance, avoiding entitlements, and the role of government as providing protection and not goods.”